narendramukherjee/narendramukherjee.github.io/pages/home.rst

 .. thumbnail:: images/Narendra.jpg

-I am a Research Scientist working at the `Philips Research headquarters`_ in Eindhoven in the Netherlands.
+I am a Senior Machine Learning Scientist working at the `Booking.com headquarters`_ in Amsterdam in the Netherlands.
 I am broadly interested in Bayesian interpretations of machine learning/statistics, as well as software solutions to better productionize data and ML products.
+At Booking, I work primarily on ML models of multi-touch attribution and how these can have impact on marketing incrementality measurement and bidding optimization.

-Previously, I was a Machine Learning Scientist at `Tripadvisor`_, based at their headquarters in the suburbs of Boston in the US.
-During my time at Tripadvisor, I worked on applying probabilistic machine learning methods to TripAdvisor's repository of large-scale structured and unstructured user-generated/business-related data.
+Previously, I have worked as a Research Scientist at `Philips Research`_ in Eindhoven in the Netherlands and as a a Machine Learning Scientist at `Tripadvisor`_ in Boston in the US.
+In these roles, I worked on a variety of ML topics ranging from recommendation systems and NLP to marketing budget optimization.

 Prior to that, I earned my PhD working with `Prof. Donald Katz`_ in the Neuroscience graduate program at `Brandeis University`_ where I was also a `Howard Hughes Medical Institute (HHMI) Predoctoral Fellow`_ .
 My PhD work lies at the confluence of neuroscience, dynamical systems, machine learning and the evolutionary basis of animal behavior.
 In the Katz lab, I studied how the processing of tastes in the brain leads to consumption or rejection decisions.
 For this work, I performed chronic electrophysiological recordings from large multi-electrode arrays implanted in rodents actively engaged in consumption tasks.
 I built probabilistic (Bayesian) graphical models to understand the neural population-level firing patterns obtained from such large-scale recordings; these statistical models, together with precisely-timed optogenetic perturbations of neural activity, have revealed a unique temporally-specific role for sensory cortex in taste-related decision making.
 To know more about this work, please look at my `PhD research`_.